Fetlar

 Fetlar is one of the North Isles of Shetland, Scotland, with a usually resident population of 61 at the time of the 2011 census and 66 in 2022.
 Its main settlement is Houbie on the south coast, home to the Fetlar Interpretive Centre.
 Other settlements include Aith, Funzie, Herra and Tresta.
-Fetlar is the fourth-largest island of Shetland and has an area of just over 4000 ha.
+Fetlar is the fourth-largest island of Shetland with an area of just over 4000 ha.

 Etymology

 There are three island names in Shetland of unknown and possibly pre-Celtic origin: Fetlar, Unst and Yell.
 The earliest recorded forms of these three names do carry Norse meanings: Fetlar is the plural of fetill and means "shoulder-straps", Omstr is "corn-stack", and í Ála is from ál meaning "deep furrow".
 However, these descriptions are hardly obvious ones as island names, and are probably adaptations of a pre-Norse language.
 This may have been Pictish but there is no clear evidence for this.
 Haswell-Smith suggests a meaning of "prosperous land" and that the island's name may mean "two islands strapped together" by the Funzie Girt.
 It was recorded as "Fötilør" in 1490, and as "Pheodor Oy" in 1654.